standady/log_thresholder/README.md

 Jan 02 2017 03:34:27 localhost ERROR, failed operation
 ```

-And we want to check whether we got more than 10 errors over the last 15 minutes, then we would run the following:
+And we want to check that we didn't get more than 10 errors over the last 15 minutes, then we would run the following:

 ```
 ./log_thresholder.sh app.log "ERROR" -max 10 -interval 15 -format "%h %d %& %H:%M"